What causes a abdominal noises?

 - Sorbitol, found naturally in fruits, including apples, pears, peaches, and prunes, is also used as an artificial sweetener in many dietetic foods and sugar-free candies and gums.

-What you can do about a Noisy Tummy
+What you can do about abdominal noises

 There is no specific treatment for a noisy movement of fluid and gas in the GI tract.
 Loud bowel sounds may occur with changes of intestinal function.
 Common conditions causing this are dyspepsia and irritable bowel syndrome (IBS).
 Dyspepsia is a condition with indigestion and upper abdominal discomfort.
-IBS is a common GI condition characterized by changes in bowel habits and abdominal pain or discomfort.
+IBS is a common GI condition characterized by changes in bowel habits and abdominal discomfort.

 Dietary adjustment may help if you have a malabsorption issue (such as lactose intolerance).
 It may also be helpful to change a diet high in fructose or the artificial sweetener sorbitol.
 These sweeteners are commonly present in diet gums, candies, and preserves.
 High amounts of these sugars may cause diarrhea, flatus, and increased intestinal noise.
 Flatus is gas occurring in the intestines or stomach